Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

-Here, $v \preceq w$ means that $v$ is a prefix of~$w$.
-The geometric coincidence condition is a rephrasing of the one defined in \cite[Section~2.11]{BST:19}; since we do not want to define discrete hyperplanes and dual substitutions here, we use equivalent statements with usual substitutions and abelianizations of words.
-It turns out that the following \emph{effective version} from \cite[Proposition~7.9~(iv)]{BST:19}, which states that there are $n \in \NN$, $\bz \in \bone^\perp$, $i \in \cA$, $C>0$, such that $L_{\Sigma^n\bsigma}$ is $C$-balanced and
+This geometric coincidence condition is a rephrasing of the more geometric variant defined in \cite[Section~2.11]{BST:19}.
+In this geometric setting, the condition ensures suitable growth properties of certain patches of parallelotopes that are defined by the dual $E_1^*(\sigma_{[0,n)})$ of the so-called one-dimensional geometric realization $E_1(\sigma_{[0,n)})$ of $\sigma_{[0,n)}$ for growing $n$.\footnote{The linear maps $E_1(\sigma_{[0,n)})$ and $E_1^*(\sigma_{[0,n)})$ are introduced in \cite{Arnoux-Ito:01}.} Since we do not want to define discrete hyperplanes and dual substitutions here, we use equivalent statements with usual substitutions and abelianizations of words.

-with $\bu^{(n)} = M_{\sigma_{[0,n)}}^{-1}\bu$, is more useful for our purposes.
-These conditions guarantee that $\cC_{\bsigma}$ contains an exclusive point, i.e., a point contained in only one tile of $\cC_{\bsigma}$.
-The fact that $\cC_{\bsigma}$ is a multiple tiling then leads to the conclusion that $\cC_{\bsigma}$ is actually a tiling.
-This is illustrated in Figure~\ref{fig:1}; see also Proposition~\ref{p:gccBST} below.
+It turns out that the following version of the geometric coincidence condition taken from \cite[Proposition~7.9~(iv)]{BST:19} is more useful for our purposes.